 Paris can be an expensive place to visit but then the experience is worthwhile.

-Food: Avoid the touristy areas where the prices are almost 30+% higher than the normal and the quality worse.
+Avoid the touristy areas where the prices are almost 30+% higher than the normal and the quality worse.
 On average, a 3-course dinner at a nice restaurant would cost between 30-40€ per one.
 Takeaway food options cost around 8-15€/person depending on the purchase.
 Groceries are nominally priced and should cost around 50€ for a weekly supply.
-Check amazing places to eat here.
+If you’re looking for great cheap food, check our list of the best cheap places to eat in Paris.
+And, if you’re a vegetarian, you can also read our guide on the best vegetarian restaurants in Paris.
+Don’t forget to also include in your budget a visit to some bars to complete your Parisian experience!

 Get the metro map: Available free of cost at information booths at any metro station and can also be downloaded online at the RATP website.
 RATP is the main transport company and provides multiple other maps also – including maps for RERs, buses, night buses and local maps for Paris.